MV Janssonius

 MV Janssonius Wiki

-Janssonius is a newbuild passenger expedition vessel (Netherlands-flagged) which by ice-class (LR-PC6) meets the highest requirements for Lloyd's PC6-registered vessels.
-PC6 is the highest Polar Class notation for ice-strengthened passenger vessels.
-LR-PC6 is equivalent to the Finnish-Swedish "1A Super" ice-class which requires minimum cruising speed 5 knots (9,3 kph / 5,8 mph) in broken brash ice (with 1-m thickness / 3,3 ft) and in consolidated ice layers (with 0,1-m thickness / 4 inches).
-Still, even 1A Super/PC6-classed ships are assumed to rely on icebreaking ships for assistance.
+Janssonius is a newbuild passenger expedition vessel (Netherlands-flagged) that, by ice class (LR-PC6), meets the highest requirements for Lloyd’s PC6-registered ships.
+PC6 is the highest Polar Class notation available for ice-strengthened passenger vessels.
+LR-PC6 is equivalent to the Finnish-Swedish “1A Super” ice class, which requires a minimum cruising speed of 5 knots (9.3 km/h / 5.8 mph) in broken brash ice (up to 1 m / 3.3 ft thick) and in consolidated ice layers (up to 0.1 m / 4 in thick).
+Even so, 1A Super/PC6-classed ships are still expected to rely on icebreakers for assistance when necessary.

-The ship is powered by two ABC marine diesel engines (total power output 4,3 MW) manufactured by Anglo Belgian Corporation NV (Ghent Belgium).
-The vessel fully complies with IMO's Polar Code requirements, in particular concerning SOLAS (safety of the life at sea) and prevention of pollution from ships (MARPOL) for passenger ships.
-The propulsion system (main and auxiliary units) is by SCHOTTEL and ice-classed LR-PC6.
-SCHOTTEL's propulsion package includes 1x ice-strengthened CPP / Controllable Pitch Propeller (model SCP 109 4-XG, output 4,26 MW, propeller diameter 3,6 m / 12 ft), 1x Transverse Bow Thruster (model STT 1 CP, output 440 kW), 1x Transverse Stern Thruster (model STT 2 CP, output 500 kW), 1x marine gearbox (twin-in single-out).
-The propulsion power is generated by 2x diesel engines (output 4,26 MW).
+The ship is powered by two ABC marine diesel engines (combined output 4.3 MW) manufactured by Anglo Belgian Corporation NV (Ghent, Belgium).
+The vessel fully complies with IMO Polar Code requirements, including SOLAS (Safety of Life at Sea) and MARPOL regulations for passenger vessels.
+Its propulsion system (main and auxiliary units) is supplied by SCHOTTEL and ice-classed LR-PC6.
+SCHOTTEL’s propulsion package includes one ice-strengthened CPP (Controllable Pitch Propeller, model SCP 109 4-XG, 4.26 MW, propeller diameter 3.6 m / 12 ft), one transverse bow thruster (model STT 1 CP, 440 kW), one transverse stern thruster (model STT 2 CP, 500 kW), and one twin-in/single-out marine gearbox.
+Propulsion power is generated by two diesel engines (total output 4.26 MW).

-Janssonius features LED interior and exterior lighting, biodegradable lubricants and paints, steam heating which uses a minimum of electricity, as well as waste heat that is reused for freshwater production.
-Ship's design and technical solutions were developed by Brodosplit company's Design Department which confirms shipyard's positioning as one of Europe's best facilities for constructing modern and complex marine vessels achieving high competitiveness.
+Janssonius features LED lighting throughout (interior and exterior), biodegradable lubricants and paints, steam heating that minimizes electrical consumption, and a system that reuses waste heat for freshwater production.
+The vessel’s design and technical solutions were developed by the Brodosplit Design Department, confirming the shipyard’s position as one of Europe’s leading facilities for building modern, complex marine vessels with high competitive standards.

-The vessel was constructed at Brodosplit Shipyard (in Split Croatia).
-In May 2019, Oceanwide Expeditions company's owner Wijnand Van Gessel announced ordering the second newbuild (Janssonius) with planned delivery in October 2021.
-However, due to the Coronavirus crisis, the Janssonius project was delayed and the delivery rescheduled for 2022-Q2.
+The ship was constructed at Brodosplit Shipyard in Split, Croatia.
+In May 2019, Oceanwide Expeditions owner Wijnand van Gessel announced the order for the second newbuild (Janssonius), with delivery initially planned for October 2021.
+Due to the Coronavirus pandemic, the project was delayed and delivery rescheduled for Q2 2022.

-The vessel's construction (yard/hull number "BRODOSPLIT 485") officially started with the steel-cutting ceremony held on December 18, 2019, at Brodosplit.
-The keel-laying ceremony was held on June 2, 2020.
-The special event was attended by Wijnand van Gessel; Mark van der Hulst (company's COO) and the shipbuilder's management team.
+Construction (yard/hull number “BRODOSPLIT 485”) officially began with the steel-cutting ceremony on December 18, 2019, at Brodosplit.
+The keel-laying ceremony followed on June 2, 2020, attended by Wijnand van Gessel, Mark van der Hulst (COO), and the shipyard’s management team.